Exposition Park (urban park)

 Exposition Park is a 160 acre in the south region of Los Angeles, California, in the Exposition Park neighborhood.
 Bounded by Exposition Boulevard to the north, South Figueroa Street to the east, Martin Luther King Jr. Boulevard to the south and Vermont Avenue to the west, it is directly south of the main campus of the University of Southern California.

-The park was established in 1872 as an agricultural fairground, the park is now notable for containing several significant museums and sports venues, such as the Los Angeles Memorial Coliseum, BMO Stadium, the California Science Center, the Natural History Museum of Los Angeles County, and the California African American Museum.
+The park was established in 1872 as an agricultural fairground.
+Exposition Park is now notable for containing several significant museums and sports venues, such as the Los Angeles Memorial Coliseum, BMO Stadium, the California Science Center, the Natural History Museum of Los Angeles County, and the California African American Museum.

 The park is a public open space, managed by the Sixth District Agricultural Association.
 It has served as the Olympic Park on two occasions (1932, 1984) and will again in 2028.

 Features

 The historic Mission Revival style Exposition Club House, a Los Angeles Historic-Cultural Monument.